Aaron Kaufer

-Aaron D. Kaufer (born July 11, 1988) is an American politician currently serving as a Republican member of the Pennsylvania House of Representatives from the 120th district.
+Aaron D. Kaufer (born July 11, 1988) is an American politician who served as a Republican member of the Pennsylvania House of Representatives, representing the 120th district from 2015 to 2024.

 Early life and education

 Kaufer was born on July 11, 1988, in Kingston, Pennsylvania, the son of Neil and Larinda Kaufer.
-He graduated from Wyoming Valley West High School in 2007 and earned dual Bachelor of Arts degrees in 'government and law' and 'international affairs' from Lafayette College in 2011.
+He graduated from Wyoming Valley West High School in 2007 and earned dual Bachelor of Arts degrees in government and law and international affairs from Lafayette College in 2011.
+In 2020, Kaufer earned a Juris Doctor degree from Widener University Commonwealth Law School.